telerik/document-processing-docs/knowledge-base/create-bold-text-run-wordsprocessing.md

 Learn how to create a bold text part in a paragraph using RadWordsProcessing, while keeping the rest of the information regular.

 ## Solution
-To achieve bold text for a specific part of an inline element, such as a `Run`, you need to use two separate `Run` objects with different font weights and sizes.
-Here is an example of how to accomplish this using Telerik RadWordsProcessing:
+To achieve bold text for a specific part of an inline element, such as a [Run]({%slug radwordsprocessing-model-run%}), you need to use two separate [Run]({%slug radwordsprocessing-model-run%}) objects with different font weights and sizes.
+Here is an example of how to accomplish this using Telerik [RadWordsProcessing]({%slug radwordsprocessing-overview%}):

 ```csharp
 RadFlowDocument document = new RadFlowDocument();